neil-gilbert/Tagify/README.md

 # OtelTagify
 A flexible, high-performance OpenTelemetry tag generator for .NET using source generators.
 Simplify your telemetry with automatic property-to-tag mapping.

-Fed up with manually tagging your OpenTelemetry spans?
-OtelTagify is here to save the day!
-This nifty little library uses the power of source generators to automatically create OpenTelemetry tags from your C# properties.
-No more tedious, repetitive tagging code – just decorate your properties and let OtelTagify do the heavy lifting.

 ## What's it all about?

 OtelTagify is a high-performance, flexible OpenTelemetry tag generator for .NET applications.
 It leverages source generators to create efficient, compile-time code for mapping your object properties to OpenTelemetry tags.
 Whether you want to tag all properties or just a select few, OtelTagify has got you covered.